GlobalNOC/globalnoc-table-panel/README.md

 `grunt watch` will build the TypeScript files and copy everything to the dist directory automatically when a file changes.
 This is useful for when working on the code. `karma start` will turn on the karma file watcher so that it reruns all the tests automatically when a file changes.

 Changes should be made in the `src` directory.
 The build task transpiles the TypeScript code into JavaScript and copies it to the `dist` directory.
 Grafana will load the JavaScript from the `dist` directory and ignore the `src` directory.

-### Preparing To Publish Your Plugin On Grafana.com

-- The plugin id field in the plugin.json file should be unique and should follow the plugin naming convention: `yourorgname-pluginname-datasource`.
-- If the plugin supports annotations, then change the annotations field in the plugin.json file to `true`.
-- Image links in the plugin are relative to the plugin.json file.
-- Everywhere a class is named ChangeMyName, change it your plugin name.
-- Commit the `dist` directory to Git.
-Grafana cannot build plugins when loading them and will load the JavaScript in the dist directory if it exists.
-- The README.md should not contain HTML, only Markdown.
-- If the README.md file contains links to images, they should be the GitHub link to the image.
-For example: `https://raw.githubusercontent.com/yourorg/pluginname-datasource/master/src/img/image_name.png`

 ### Grafana SDK Mocks